 Individuals who become aware of a violation or potential violation of the Code of Conduct and Ethics can report their concerns in confidence as follows:

-For the fiscal years ended December 31, 2017 and 2016, the Company did not have any direct reportable payments of $100,000 or more to any levels of Government in Canada and abroad as defined under the Extractive Sector Transparency Measures Act.
-Any reportable payments made through the Joint Venture of the Gahcho Kué Diamond Mine have been reported by the Operator.
+For the fiscal year ended December 31, 2017, the Company and its subsidiaries did not have any direct reportable payments of $100,000 or more to any levels of Government in Canada and abroad as defined under the Extractive Sector Transparency Measures Act.